SocksAndBoxer/weathercast/README.md

 pnpm run dev

 I used vitejs to launch the project quickly; with React and TS and I added Tailwind to improve the CSS a bit.

+Issue: sunset and sunrise are null; the doc says this thing that I tried unsuccessfully.
+_Caveats: The code generator does not handle sunrise and sunset correctly.
+It is supposed to be ".valuesInt64" instead of ".values".
+For the ensemble API, multiple members per variable are not correctly decoded.
+You will have to loop over `variables`._